Calendar of Events

 Synchronous fireflies (Photinus carolinus) are one of at least 19 species of fireflies that live in Great Smoky Mountains National Park.
 They are the only species in America whose individuals can synchronize their flashing light patterns.
 The peak date varies from June 3 to June 21.
 No personal vehicles are allowed during the 2 week peak.
 Access is by trolley, and these fill up quick.
 Check the website below for peak weeks and road closure.
 The week before & after peak is good as well.

-Fall Heritage Festival and Old Timers Day
+Fall Festival & Old Timers Day

 Autumn leaf season lasts several weeks as fall colors travel down the mountain sides from high elevation to low.
 The timing of fall color change depends upon so many variables that the exact dates of “peak” season are impossible to predict in advance.
 Elevation profoundly affects when fall colors change in the park.
 At higher elevations, where the climate is similar to New England’s, color displays start as early as mid-September with the turning of yellow birch, American beech, mountain maple, hobblebush, and pin cherry.
 From early to mid-October, fall colors develop above 4,000 feet.
 The fall color display usually reaches peak at mid and lower elevations between mid-October and early November.
 This is the most spectacular display as it includes such colorful trees as sugar maple, scarlet oak, sweetgum, red maple, and the hickories.